‘Endo’ guidelines a ‘grand deception’

-DEPARTMENT Order 30 or DO 30, the new implementing guidelines crafted by the Department of Labor and Employment (DOLE) on work contracting is a “grand deception” to make President Rodrigo Duterte believe that it was compliant with his campaign promise that contractualization must be stopped, according to organized labor groups.
+DEPARTMENT Order 30 or DO 30, the new implementing guidelines crafted by the Department of Labor and Employment (DOLE) on work contracting, is a “grand deception” to make President Rodrigo Duterte believe that it is compliant with his campaign promise that contractualization must be stopped, according to organized labor groups.

 According to the new DO, all the necessary or directly related jobs or functions in a company’s business cannot be contracted out.